nliulab/HRnV-Calc/README.md

 **Batch Files** allows users to conduct HRV/HRnV analyses on **multiple RRI input files** simultaneously.
 To conduct batch processing, all input RRI files have to be in the **same format** (either *.txt or *.mat) and saved under **the same directory**.
 Users may use `Open File/Folder` button to navigate and locate the input directory, and HRnV-Calc will automatically analyze all supported files in the directory.
 HRnV-Calc includes three demo [RRI input files](./Demo_Data/Demo_RRI/) from the [Normal Sinus Rhythm RR Interval Database](https://physionet.org/content/nsr2db/1.0.0/) for users to try batch processing.

-#### Adult/Infant Processing Profile
+#### Fetal ECG Processing Profile
-Since infant ECG and RRI signals have distinct features to the ones from adults, HRnV-Calc has two processing profiles for users to choose from for downstream analysis.
+Since fetal ECG signals have distinct features to the ones from adults, HRnV-Calc has two processing profiles for users to choose from for downstream analysis.
 For more details about the profiles, please refer to the [PCST paper](https://iopscience.iop.org/article/10.1088/1361-6579/aae021).
+Note this processing profile is only valid for **ECG inputs**.

 #### Sampling Rate
 For ECG inputs, users need to specify the sampling rate of the signal.
 There are two predetermined sampling rates to choose: `125Hz` or `250Hz`.
 If the signal is sampled using other rates, users may choose the `Others` option and type in the sampling rate.